 Other more obvious signs include getting into trouble with the law, frequently exhibiting flu-like symptoms, and stealing from family or friends.
 Some additional warning signs that your loved one may be abusing fentanyl include:

 - Sudden weight loss

 - Low blood pressure

-It is very difficult for users, even the most motivated, to “kick” the habit at home, as withdrawal symptoms are often severe and uncomfortable.
-More often than not the severity of the symptoms leads the user right back to the drug unless they have the proper support in place to help them through this challenging stage.
+It is very difficult for users, even the most motivated, to overcome at home, as withdrawal symptoms are often severe and uncomfortable.
+More often than not, the severity of the symptoms leads the user right back to the drug unless they have the proper support in place to help them through this challenging stage.
 The most common withdrawal effects include:

 - Agitation and irritability

 - Post-acute withdrawal syndrome

 By going through a medically supervised detox period and quality treatment program, users have a much lower relapse rate.
 In addition, those who attempt to stop using the drug often do not have the proper support in place and frequently turn to other substances or return to fentanyl use.